Lothrik/dev-transcripts/README.md

-# diablo4-dev-transcripts
+# dev-transcripts

-Diablo 4 update and interview transcripts generated with https://github.com/openai/whisper and https://github.com/yt-dlp/yt-dlp.
+Developer update and interview transcripts generated with https://github.com/openai/whisper and https://github.com/yt-dlp/yt-dlp.

 # how to use